sandboxie-plus/sandboxie-docs/README.md

 * Prevent applications from "calling home" or stealing your personal data

 # Why this documentation is hosted on GitHub?
-Since Sandboxie became open source, it was decided to release the documentation in the same way, in order to be accessible and easily updated from the community.
-So this tends to be more up-to-date than the documentation available on [sandboxie-plus.com](https://sandboxie-plus.com).
+After Sandboxie became open source, it was decided to release the documentation in the same way, in order to be accessible and easily updated from the community.
+So the following help topics tend to be more up-to-date than the documentation available on [sandboxie-plus.com](https://sandboxie-plus.com) and other archived sources.

 # Help Topics
 * [Getting Started with Sandboxie](Content/GettingStarted.md)